-ETL has a team of salaried staff working a variety of hours, supplemented by several freelancers who deliver particular projects
+We also have an amazing staff team to support our volunteers.
+Our salaried staff work a variety of hours, supplemented by several freelancers who deliver particular projects.

-Our Board of Trustees
+The Board of Trustees

-Our board is made up of people with a shared enthusiasm and excitement for the Tool Library.
+Our board is made up of people with shared enthusiasm and excitement for the Tool Library.
 We have worked hard to ensure it is diverse and representative of the communities we work with.
 Our board members have skills, experience, and backgrounds in trade unions, finance, youth employment, charity funding, employability, education, sociology and environmentalism.

 I started ETL in 2015 after visiting similar projects in Canada and being frustrated that such a thing didn’t exist in the UK.
 I could see the potential of marrying an environmental angle with one that promotes positive social values and wanted to be part of something that made a lasting difference in my community.

 My educational background is in environmental science and forestry, and professionally, I have worked in the third sector for the last decade, so the Tool Library has been a great way to use my knowledge and my passion to promote sharing as a way of social mobility as well as reducing environmental impact.

 Since beginning the tool library, my interest in social enterprise has grown, and I was delighted to be asked to join the board of Firstport (Scotland’s largest provider of business support and funding to social enterprise) in 2018, and its sister company First Impact in 2019.

 Bio coming soon.

 I have been a volunteer at the Tool Library for 18 months now and really enjoy the whole community feel, the purpose and people are fantastic.
 I am a keen DIYer and enjoy helping members with their projects where I can.
 Recently it was great to be able to use one of our workshops to make a life size wooden dog for my young granddaughter.